Forthcoming in The Yale Law Journal

 Bankruptcy, Consumer Protection, Courts

 Moren, Amber J., "THE DEBTOR’S DILEMMA: ECONOMIC ANALYSIS OF ASSET RETENTION IN CONSUMER BANKRUPTCY" (2012).
 Student Scholarship Papers.
-Paper 126.
+126.